 Marine Sensor Systems

-The environmental conditions in the sea change constantly both in the short- and long-term.
+The environmental conditions in the sea change constantly, both in the short- and long-term.
 In order to detect these processes, the research group Marine Sensor Systems explores and develops innovative methods and sensors that can be operated on-site at sea.
 The scientists identify key variables of coastal regions and shelf seas and integrate them into observation systems.
-One focus is on measuring methods based on optical and acoustic principles.